Gribouillis/configoose/docs/source/intro.rst

-How can a program find its configuration file if it can be anywhere on the file system, in a place that the user chooses as he wants?
+How can a program find its configuration file if it can be anywhere on the file system, in a place that users choose as they want?

-``configoose`` answers this question as follows: the program uses an "abstract address" to designate its configuration file, and it asks a third party where is the configuration file that has been registered for this abstract address.
+``configoose`` answers this question as follows: the program uses an :emphasis:`abstract address` to designate its configuration file, and it asks a third party where is the configuration file that has been registered for this abstract address.
 This third party is the ``configoose``